thomasdye12/TDS-Carplay/README.md

 Youtube Video tutorial - https://youtu.be/gI3Tj2KP290

+There will soon be another testflight version for you to download here, please only download this one if you are not in the other one, this allows more people to have access.

+### Seeing the TDS video screen - want access to carPlay

+If you are seeing the screen talking about the web view feature and you want the carplay features you can access this quickly, This screen is so that Apple and others who might download the app do not see and understand how it works.

+1. Press on "Enter Code"

+2. Type in the code "CarPlay"

+3. Now reload the app, eg: close from app switcher and open again, you should only have to do this once.

+Any issues please reach out.

 ## Wheres the code?
 Right now the code is not open for everyone to download, I don't want apple to patch my app out of the system, however i want to allow people to use it and make use of it, so i will be updating the testflight often